 Jeffrey M. Ettinger is chairman of the board and chief executive officer (CEO) at Hormel Foods.
 Ettinger joined Hormel Foods in 1989 and has served in a variety of roles, including senior attorney, product manager for Hormel® chili products and treasurer.
 In 1999, he was named president of Jennie-O Turkey Store — the largest subsidiary of Hormel Foods, based in Willmar, Minn.
 He was appointed CEO in 2005, and continues to oversee all corporate administrative functions including finance, mergers and acquisitions, legal, research and development, supply chain and human resources.

 Under Ettinger’s leadership, Hormel Foods has grown through strategic acquisitions and a continued focus on new product innovation.
-In 2012, Ettinger was named Responsible CEO of the Year by Corporate Responsibility magazine.
+In 2016, Ettinger was named one of the World’s Best CEOs by Barron’s and in 2012 he was named Responsible CEO of the Year by Corporate Responsibility magazine.
 In addition, Ettinger is the founding chair of the company’s diversity and inclusion council, which aims to meet the growing needs of its diverse workforce and consumer base.